Storage and retrieval of two unknown unitary channels: Discussion

 In the same way as understanding the tasks related to non-orthogonality of states helps to understand several quantum mechanical phenomena \cite{Fuchs2002}, the presented results shed light to the ultimate limits which quantum mechanics impose to the manipulation of transformations.
 Future research could cover cloning of two unitary transformations and other tasks following the spirit of the above ideas.
 Some technical questions are still open, such as optimization of approximate storage and retrieval for qudits or search for an efficient quantum circuit for storage and retrieval of qudit unitary transformations in the perfect probabilistic case.

 \acknowledgments A.B. acknowledges financial support from the European Union - Next Generation E.U. through the PNRR MUR Project PE0000023-NQSTI .
-R.S. and M.M. acknowledge the support from the Ministry of the Interior of the Czech Republic, project NU-CRYPT (VK01030193).
+R.S. and M.M. acknowledge the support from the Ministry of the Interior of the Czech Republic, project NU-CRYPT (VK01030193), and from Ministry of Education, Youth and Sports of the Czech Republic, grant no. 8C22003 (QD-E-QKD) of the QuantERA II Programme that has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement no. 101017733.
 J.F. acknowledges the support from Palacky University, IGA-PrF-2024-008.
 M.S. was supported by projects APVV-22-0570 (DeQHOST), VEGA 2/0183/21 (DESCOM).
 M.S. was further supported by funding from QuantERA, an ERA-Net cofund in Quantum Technologies, under the project eDICT.